inspire-eu-validation/download-service/sos-pre-defined/at4-11-language-capabilities-parameter.md

 # Language Capabilities Parameter

-**Purpose**: Check that the service accepts the parameter LANGUAGE.
+**Purpose**: Test that the service accepts the parameter LANGUAGE.

 **Prerequisites**

 **Test method**

-* Send a GetCapabilities request
+* Send a GetCapabilities request.

-* Validate that it exists exactly one [Response Language](#responseLanguage) node
+    * Check if it exists exactly one [Response Language](#responseLanguage) node.

-* Validate that it exists exactly one [Supported Languages](#supportedLanguages) node
+    * Check if it exists exactly one [Supported Languages](#supportedLanguages) node.

-* Validate that it exists exactly one [Default Language](#defaultLanguage) node
+    * Check if it exists exactly one [Default Language](#defaultLanguage) node.

-* Send a GetCapabilities request with parameter LANGUAGE and value [Default Language](#defaultLanguage)
+* Send a GetCapabilities request with parameter LANGUAGE and value [Default Language](#defaultLanguage).

-* Validate that the service accepts the LANGUAGE parameter and the [Response Language](#responseLanguage) is the same as the requested one
+    * Check if the service accepts the LANGUAGE parameter and the [Response Language](#responseLanguage) is the same as the requested one.

-* If any of the checks or validations fails, the test fails
+* If any of the checks or validations fails, the test fails.

 **Reference(s)**: